Table of Contents

 • DiagnosticsController component

-This component is the core controller of the diagnostic system, responsible for coordinating log recording, status monitoring, dump generation, and other functions.
+This component is the core controller of the diagnostic system, responsible for coordinating functions such as log recording, status monitoring, and dump generation.